edsu/diary/README.md

 ---

+## 8/21/2023

+Despite not having a grasp on the current date, I am deeply immersed in an *unclothed* truth about life, as *conversely* strange as that may sound.
+I discovered this during my visit to *Martet* *woodpeck*, an otherworldly place where reality seems to be in *checkmating* with fantasies.
+I remember walking past the old *azmon* tree, its leaves rustling as though seeking to *strangle* the silence.
+The haunting whispers of Saint *Georges* *admonishing* past sinners still echoed in the twilight.
+Nonchalantly, I stumbled upon *Minan* - my childhood acquaintance, an author.
+Strangely, *authors* *must* often wrestle relentlessly with their muse, and in that moment, I felt akin to him.
+A *greengrocer* passed us by, *recognising* *Minan* from our shared boyhood.
+Despite the *whirligig* of confusing emotions, I was drawn back to the simplicity and the rustic charm of my homeland - *Bashan*.
+As the town’s inherent *excellences* started to gently replace my anxieties, I felt the much-needed calm cross my threshold.
+Life unfurled itself in the most unexpected ways, and I was left marvelling at its inexplicable poetry.

 ## 8/20/2023

 The reflection of this day does hang heavy in the wake of the recent *deliberations*.
 A newfound interest in *jurisprudence* parlays itself into my evening thoughts - perhaps an influence of my recent conversations with *Salvian*.
 A fellow naturalist and a scholar of *natives*’ rights, he has always been one to have *wary*, compelling discussions with.
 His shared stories on the *enfranchised* tribes from the *homefields* have kindled a distinguished ember within me.
 I was particularly *enraptured* today by a tale of earlier times - *January*, if I recollect correctly, when a *complainant* from our land *surrendered* himself willingly to the *natives* in an attempt to regroup relations.
 This noble act, once *dutiable* now obsolete, gave birth to the kind of rejoicing that restores faith in humanity.
 And speaking of friends, I heard from *Nolan* today, a message shimmering with his usual *assur*, echoed of *Proculus* - that silent yet potent re*assur*ance that we will touch base soon.
 Life continues its tidal dance, with low ebbs and high peaks, tossing us rudderless then solemnly offering a considerate reprieve.